Microblading Precare ProcedureGeneral Considerations

 - You MUST be off Accutane for at least one year.
 NO EXCEPTIONS.

 - Do NOT book your appointment before any major events.
-For example vacation, social events, weddings, etc.
+For example vacations, social events, weddings, etc.

 - Come to the appointment with the look you would like to achieve (optional).